 - Someone who wants the best for you and through the dynamic relationship can help foster effective change that you own.

 - Someone who meets you where you are, and who can teach you skills to feel capable when being and doing in the real world.

 - Someone who improves your ability to transfer your skills across domains of your life, and improve your senses of agency and purpose.

 The best treatment for failure to launch needs to integrate three domains: Psychological, Educational, and Entrepreneurial.
 Together, these help build Self-Determination – the qualities of Autonomy, Competence, and Relatedness.

-Seek someone who help you start to reap the benefits as soon as possible tools to implement immediately.
+Seek someone who will help you start to reap the benefits as soon as possible with tools to implement immediately.
 With the right assistance, you can reach your goals and learn to live with joy.